LCSR-SICKKIDS/volumetric_drilling/scripts/New Data Structure Format.md

 ### Scalability
 - **Multi-object Support**: Configurable object tracking via `--objects` parameter
+  - Default: `["mastoidectomy_drill", "main_camera", "anatomy_object_name"]`
+  - Can be customized to track any objects in the simulation
+  - Each object automatically creates corresponding pose groups in both vision and physics data streams
 - **Flexible Topics**: All ROS topics configurable via command-line arguments
 - **Extensible Structure**: Easy to add new data types to existing HDF5 groups